NaomiEisen/20554-Advanced-Programming-with-Java/fourInARow/README.md

 Players can press the 'clear' button to reset the game at any time.

 ## Requirements
-- Java 8 or later.
+- Java Development Kit (JDK) 8 or higher.
 - JavaFX library.